Black Hills: Indigenous history

+Colonization and exploration

 François and Louis de La Vérendrye probably traveled near the Black Hills in 1743.
-Fur trappers and traders had some dealings with the Native Americans.
+Fur trappers and traders also had some dealings with the American Indians that lived there.

-European Americans increasingly encroached on Lakota territory.
+Americans settlers increasingly encroached on Lakota territory.
 In order to secure safe passage of settlers on the Oregon Trail, and to end intertribal warfare, the United States government proposed the Fort Laramie Treaty of 1868, which established the Great Sioux Reservation west of the Missouri River and acknowledged indigenous control of the Black Hills.
-The treaty protected the Black Hills "forever" from European-American settlement.
+The treaty protected the Black Hills "forever" from American settlers.
 Both the Sioux and Cheyenne also claimed rights to the land, saying that their cultures considered it the axis mundi, or sacred center of the world.

 Although rumors of gold in the Black Hills had circulated for decades (see Thoen Stone and Pierre-Jean De Smet), confirmation of the deposits came first in 1874, when Brevet Major General George Armstrong Custer of the 7th US Cavalry led an expedition there and discovered gold in French Creek.
 An official announcement of gold was made by the newspaper reporters accompanying the expedition.
 The following year, the Newton-Jenney Party conducted the first detailed survey of the Black Hills.
-The surveyor for the party, Dr. Valentine McGillycuddy, became the first European American to ascend to the top of Black Elk Peak.
+The surveyor for the party, Valentine McGillycuddy, became the first European American to ascend to the top of Black Elk Peak.
 This highest point in the Black Hills is 7242 ft above sea level.

 During the 1875–1878 gold rush thousands of miners went to the Black Hills; in 1880, the area was the most densely populated part of the Dakota Territory.
 Three large towns developed in the Northern Hills: Deadwood, Central City, and Lead.
 Around these clustered groups of smaller gold camps, towns, and villages.
 Hill City and Custer City sprang up in the Southern Hills.
 Railroads were quickly constructed to the previously remote area.
-From 1880 onwards the gold mines yielded about $4,000,000 annually, and the silver mines about $3,000,000 annually.
+From 1880 onward the gold mines yielded about $4,000,000 annually, and the silver mines about $3,000,000 annually.

-American conquest of the Black Hills
+American seizure

 The conflict over control of the region sparked the Black Hills War (1876), also known as the Great Sioux War, the last major Indian War on the Great Plains.
-Following the defeat of the Lakota and their Cheyenne and Arapaho allies in 1876, the United States took control of the Black Hills.
+Following the defeat of the Lakota and their Cheyenne and Arapaho allies in 1876, the United States occupied the Black Hills in disregard of past treaties.
 Despite their forced relocations, the Lakota never accepted the validity of the US appropriation.
-They have continued to try to reclaim the property, and filed a suit against the federal government.
+They have continued to try to reclaim the property, and had also filed a lawsuit against the U.S. federal government.